rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/index.md

 >   -   **Determinism.** To what extent is the future determined given quantum uncertainty and chaos theory, and does it matter?
 >
 >   This workshop brought together a small number of researchers and writers to tackle the project of moving naturalism forward by making progress on these issues.

-You can view the video recordings of the workshop in [Sean's youtube playlist](https://www.youtube.com/watch?v=Ju4C_ITlBsU&list=PLrxfgDEc2NxYQuZ5T6CSdS8uafdh0kmDL).

-In these webpages, I have recorded my notes taken from watching this workshop.
-Rather than make a transcript, I have tried to take "minutes"---I have generally summarized what people said in my own words, but still writing in blocks with a speaker, like a transcript or screenplay, but only verbatim in parts.
-I have interrupted the discussion occasionally with my own opinions, denoted **(Ryan)**.

-Please let me know what you think in the comments.
-Please do not hold the speakers at this workshop responsible for my poor precises of their positions.
-Please help me correct errors (my email is at the bottom of each page).

 Contents